 Malaysian sustainable palm oil is naturally trans fat-free.

-A 2014 study listed high-fructose corn syrup and partially hydrogenated oils – our primary source of trans fats – as the two ingredients consumers are most trying to avoid.
+A 2014 study by the Nutrition Business Journal listed high-fructose corn syrup and partially hydrogenated oils – our primary source of trans fats – as the two ingredients consumers are most trying to avoid.
 Many American companies are replacing their recipe’s partially hydrogenated oil with naturally trans fat free Malaysian sustainable palm oil.
 Because of its balanced fatty acid composition, palm oil possesses many of the same desirable benefits of trans fats, such as long shelf life and creamy consistency, but without the cardiovascular risks.
 In fact, Malaysian sustainable palm oil is rich with nutrients not normally found in cooking oils.
 This healthy fat is nature’s richest source of vitamin E tocotrienols.
 This powerful antioxidant supports brain and skin health.
 Unrefined palm oil has 15 times more beta carotene than carrots.

 Non-GMO Palm oil is a sustainably grown and produced.